It’s been impossible to avoid the narrative about set pieces so far this Premier League season.

 2 Posted 27/10/2025 at 19:14:46

-our No.9 with the most striking minutes on the pitch is mostly poor
+Our Number 9 with the most striking minutes on the pitch is mostly poor.

-wasn’t a 3-0 score line game just like our 2-0 against Brighton wasn’t.
+We were absolutely suckered by Spurs yesterday.
+It wasn't a 3-0 score line game, just like our 2-0 against Brighton wasn't.

 3 Posted 27/10/2025 at 19:19:49

-The reason being is because we couldn't do basic defending well on the set pieces and in the second half we were defensively sloppy again, let's also not ignore Richarlison missed a sitter from Tarky's schoolboy error.
+The reason being we couldn't do basic defending well on the set-pieces and, in the second half, we were defensively sloppy again.
+Let's also not ignore Richarlison missed a sitter from Tarkowski's schoolboy error.

 You lose games if you don't take chances and defend like lemons.